amaelDago/NLP-with-disaster-tweet/README.md

 Predict which Tweets are about real disasters and which ones are not.

-In this first version, we use logistic regression to predict.
-This regression have been implemented.
+In this first version Neural, we use Nets using Trax (Google brain) for modeling classification.

-We use scikit-learn subclass BaseEstimator to create our own scikit-learn estimator.
+A quick deployment using flask